 If we’re working with an adult who needs monthly payments for the next 10 years, we can design the annuity to make monthly payments over that 10 year period, or we can set up the annuity with lump-sum payments along the way.

 In situations where a client wants a guaranteed income stream for life, we can include a monthly benefit that pays to that client for the rest of his/her life.
 This provides security because the client cannot outlive their payment stream.
 By so doing, we can ensure income for the rest of the client’s life.

-In short, with a structured settlement annuity, the payout options are very flexible.
-It’s important to remember that the payout design and schedule have to be decided at the time of settlement, and once the payout schedule has been determined, the design can’t be modified or changed.
+While the payout options offered by structured settlement annuities are very flexible, it’s important to remember that the payout design and schedule have to be decided at the time of settlement.
+Once the payout schedule has been determined, the design can’t be modified or changed.

 If you have a question about a certain case or a client, give us a call.
 We can help you come up and determine if an annuity makes sense for your client, and if so, we can help design some payout options that fit the needs of your client.